-Tumblr has been one of the most famous social media platforms and the 450 million blogs and 167 billion posts (Dec, 2018 stats) will vouch for its popularity.
-You can either create your own blog on the site and post all kinds of cool stuff or follow other blogs that interest you.
-It is an effective tool for bloggers who are into visual and images rather than lengthy text posts.
+Tumblr is one of the most famous social media platforms and the 511.7 million blogs and billions of posts (2020 stats) will vouch for that.
+You can create your own blog and post all kinds of cool stuff or follow other blogs that interest you.
+It is an effective tool for users who are like visual ather than lengthy text posts.

 To that end, we have got for you today tips, tricks and tools to help you get the most out of your Tumblr blogging experience.
 Whether you are a newbie or novice with Tumblr, these tips, and tools should come in handy for you in growing your Tumblr blog.

 A Guide To Essential Tumblr Etiquette: Do’s & Don’ts